SyncholisticMG/gh/ch1MBSComplex.md

 THE LEVELS OF AWARENESS
 1.
-THE OCEAN OF AWARENESS – THE UNIVERSAL HOLOGRAM
-The consciousness outside of time we can call it the OCEAN OF AWARENESS - THE UNIVERSAL HOLOGRAM -  that has the individual universal experience within.
+THE OCEAN OF AWARENESS &mdash; THE UNIVERSAL HOLOGRAM The consciousness outside of time we can call it the OCEAN OF AWARENESS - THE UNIVERSAL HOLOGRAM -  that has the individual universal experience within.
 The universal experience will become a microbeing on a celestial planet that chooses forgetfulness to become finite as part of a universal evolving experience.
 We can call that the AVATAR which operates as many I AMs inside and outside of time.